 The Department of Labor, Licensing and Regulation (LLR) mission is to promote the health, safety and economic well-being of the public through regulation, licensing, enforcement, training and education.
-Interim Director Richele Taylor
+Director Richele Taylor

 South Carolina and federal laws are the source of various rights employers and employees have in their employer/employee relationships.
 LLR is one of several state and federal agencies, which administers the laws assuring these rights.
 Occupational safety, payment of wages, child labor, migrant labor and mediation of disputes between unions and businesses all fall under LLR.
 Elevators and amusement rides also are regulated to assure the public's safety.
 Learn more about Labor Programs

 Board of Examiners for Licensure of Professional Counselors, Marriage and Family Therapists and Psycho-Educational Specialists

 Supervision of Licensed Marriage & Family Therapist Interns

 Supervision is defined as "face to face contact" between a licensed Marriage & Family Therapist Supervisor and a licensed Marriage & Family Therapist Intern for the purposes of assisting the Intern in development of clinical skills and knowledge necessary for independent practice once the supervision is complete.
 Supervision shall comply with guidelines developed by the Board.

 The focus of supervision is on raw data from clinical work of the Intern Which is made available to the supervisor by means of video-audio tapes of sessions, direct (live) observation, co-therapy with supervisor, and documentation of assessment, diagnosis and treatment plan.
 The process of supervision should include focus on state and federal laws and ethical codes related to practice as a Marriage & Family Therapist.